EBI-Metabolights/metabolights-editor/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 The editor is configured to connect to a server hosted on the same domain, incase if you want to connect to a server on different domain, update the /src/app/services/globals.ts file (origin) and you may need to enable CORS communication across different domains.
+### Configuration

+In order to run, there must be at least one configuration file present in the `assets/configs/` directory, and an environment file that defines a few key variables. `context` indicates the deployment context as a string.
+This variable is used to select the corresponding config file from the `assets/config/` directory. `isTesting` is a flag that is used to prevent the state store being initialized when components are being unit tested.
+It will be removed in a future release when the store implementation is replaced.

+For an example of the values a context.config.json file is supposed to contain, you can consult `src/environment.interface.ts`

 ## Running unit tests